chsiva/Kubernetes/README.md

   Api proxy: Access inside "namepsace"

 # Kubernetes Issues:

     some major issues with Kubernetes I came across was like
     1. etcd member has no leader,  etcd is not available, or controller manager is unavailable, Scheduler is unavailable.
 So these are the kind of issues I worked on before.

-    2.
+    2. Failure within kubernetes to start application container pods
+        * App not coming up within mention time in liveness/readiness probe "3 mins"
+        * Probe itself unable to detect

-    3.
+    3. chart.metadata.version is required

-    4.
+         * chart.yaml under dploy-config missing line "version: 1.0.0"

+    4. deployment with name "blah" not found
+         * deployment.yaml file under templates missing name of deployment

+    5. Namespace not found
+          * check on cluster if namespace exists using kubectl get namespace and also verify if it is included in deploy.yaml and values.yaml

+    6. unable to connect to server or Ip oof the worker not in allowed list
+       * check cluster connections details
+       * verify if it is allowed under "control plabe authorized networks"

 # Monitoing
     Yes, basically in order to ensure any kind of like CPU usage or memory usage.
     I purposefully monitoring that using like application performance monitoring tools, using like APP dynamics.
+    New Relic -
-New Relic in order to ensure like average response time, load management and error checks and basically for setting up a high availability Kubernetes master are used to manage our Kubernetes master replicating that on different availability zones.
+       in order to ensure like average response time, load management, error checks and basically for setting up a high availability Kubernetes master are used to manage our Kubernetes master replicating that on different availability zones.

 # Load Balancing Techniques
     So basically, I have used like Ingress controllers for load balancing techniques. basically for eliminating SSL and punch termination.